grpc/proposal/A29-xds-tls-security.md

 * if there is no leaf server certificate, or there are no SAN entries in the certificate the check fails.

-* each SAN entry of type DNS, URI and IP address is considered for the below match logic.
+* each SAN entry of type DNS, URI, email and IP address is considered for the below match logic.
 An IP address is converted to its canonical string representation.
 For IPv6 this includes [maximum zero compression][zero-compr], [no leading zeros][no-leading-0] and [lower case][lower-case] e.g. `2001:db8::1` but *not* `2001:DB8:0::01`.